Tallestthomas/tomrasmussen/content/posts/03-21-18/index.md

     - other
 ---

 Hello, everyone, and welcome to my new and improved blog.
 Okay, so it really isn't new, and it's not _that_ improved, but it needed a fresh start.
-I took some design inspiration from <a href="https://medium.com" target="_blank" rel="noopener">Medium</a> as far as text width, and I just picked some colors I liked, and here we are.
+I took some design inspiration from [Medium](https://medium.com) as far as text width, and I just picked some colors I liked, and here we are.

 ## Anyway, here's what you can expect
 I really don't believe I'll be able to post consistent, long articles, so you'll probably wind up receiving a bunch of shorter, but hopefully helpful, articles about Javascript, React, and CSS.
 I also think I'll be writing some posts about mental health, like how to deal with what you're going through, how to help others, and just some general advice to make your life a little bit better.